mrnp95/TQC/README.md

 * a.modifing parameters of RBM
 * b.creating a auxiliary Hamiltonian and train again.

 But remember that measuring also takes a lot of times, so the first method is only 3-4 times faster than the other.
 I will double check using 3x3 lattice below.
-The numeric result of gs energy of 3x3 lattice is -13.7166(2).
+The numeric result of gs energy of 3x3 lattice is -13.7166(2), the theoretical gs energy is -14.2915.

 |spins be flipped|energy of a|energy of b|
 |:-:|:-:|:-:|